-When it comes to grooming supplies, argan oil is one of the most popular natural ingredients in the world, and every year it’s included in hundreds of new products.
+When it comes to grooming supplies, Argan oil is one of the most popular natural ingredients in the world, and every year it’s included in hundreds of new products.
 You may know it as “Moroccan oil,” or if you’re a “science-y” type, you may know it as argania spinosa oil, but if you’re at all connected to the products you use on your skin and in your hair, you’ve probably come across it more than once—maybe without even knowing it.
+So what is it, and what are the benefits of Argan oil for beard health?

 In this post, we examine argan oil, its benefits, and its uses from every angle, to help you figure out if you need it in your skin, hair, and beard care routine.